francescodc87/ipaPy2/README.md

 Also in this case, all the prior probabilities associated with the four ions are exactly the same since all the ions have the same theoretical mass-to-charge ratios.
 However, the post probabilities are significantly different.
 Two of these ions (Coproporphyrinogen III M+2H and Coproporphyrinogen I M+2H) have charge +2, while the other two possible annotations have charge 1.
-The observed isotope pattern is coherent with an ion with charge +1 (i.e., difference between isotopes = 1), and this is reflected on the isotope score pattern and consequentely on the post probabilities.
+The observed isotope pattern is coherent with an ion with charge +1 (i.e., difference between isotopes = 1), and this is reflected on the isotope score pattern and consequently on the post probabilities.
 Moreover, the retention time associated with this feature is withing the range reported for L-Phenylalanine in the database.
 Therefore, the post probability associated with the L-Phenylalanine 2M+H is the most likely.

 **4. Annotation based on MS1 and MS2 information**